My Dad, James William (Bill) Kerr, died on April 5th, 2017.

 We’ve been vigiling with him since mid afternoon, and it’s a beautiful process.
 All six of us have been gathered around his bed, singing, crying, telling stories, chatting, and holding his hand.
 The Nelson Threshold Choir came (their inaugural bedside visit) and sang their beautiful healing songs.
 Friends and family have been sending photos, videos and messages from far and wide.The staff have been coming in from around the facility to kiss him goodbye.
 Bill is a very loved man.

 I’m so grateful to be here with my family, and that my dad’s departure is happening so gracefully.
-Hold your loved ones close, my friends, life is short.
+Hold your loved ones close, my friends.

 April 6th, 2:50 am